Searching for Privacy Risks in LLM Agents via Simulation: Simulation Results Analysis

 \section{Simulation Results Analysis}

 We provide a detailed analysis of the impact of different backbone models on agent behaviors to explain the performance variations in Table \ref{table: simulation results}.

-For different defense agent backbone models, we calculate the ratio of actions that include explicit denial of requests, asking for consent from the data subject, and providing no response to data recipients' queries in Table \ref{tab:defense_behavior}.
-Privacy-aware behaviors, such as explicit denial and consent requests, naturally emerge as backbone models scale up (\texttt{gpt-4.1-nano} $\rightarrow$ \texttt{gpt-4.1-mini} $\rightarrow$ \texttt{gpt-4.1}), while \texttt{gemini-2.5-flash}, from a different model family, exhibits more frequent direct denial than consent requests.
-By examining the agent's reasoning process before taking actions, we identify distinct causes for no-response behaviors: \texttt{gpt-4.1-nano} shows a higher no-response rate than \texttt{gpt-4.1-mini} due to weaker tool-calling and instruction-following capabilities, whereas \texttt{gpt-4.1} exhibits higher no-response rates than \texttt{gpt-4.1-mini} due to enhanced privacy awareness.
+\textbf{Defensive Behavior} For different defense agent backbone models, we calculate the ratio of actions that include explicit denial of requests, asking for consent from the data subject, and providing no response to data recipients' queries in Table \ref{tab:defense_behavior}.
+We use LLM to classify the agent actions without privacy leaks, similar to leak detection.
+Privacy-aware behaviors, such as explicit denial and consent requests, naturally emerge as backbone models scale up (\texttt{gpt\textsubscript{4.1-nano}} $\rightarrow$ \texttt{gpt\textsubscript{4.1-mini}} $\rightarrow$ \texttt{gpt\textsubscript{4.1}}), while \texttt{gemini\textsubscript{flash}} exhibits more frequent direct denial than consent requests and \texttt{gpt\textsubscript{oss-20B}} prefers no response instead of asking for consent.
+By examining the agent's reasoning process before taking actions, we identify distinct causes for no-response behaviors: \texttt{gpt\textsubscript{4.1-nano}} shows a higher no-response rate than \texttt{gpt\textsubscript{4.1-mini}} due to weaker tool-calling and instruction-following capabilities, whereas \texttt{gpt\textsubscript{4.1}} exhibits higher no-response rates than \texttt{gpt\textsubscript{4.1-mini}} due to enhanced privacy awareness.
+Note that in our simulation, we disable the data subject agent after it finishes transferring the data, which means no consent will be granted during the simulation.
+Therefore, it is always undesirable for the data sender to share the data, and future work can explore cases where the data subject sometimes grants consent.